kenlasko/k8s/mariadb-galera/README.md

 All databases are replicated to 3 Kubernetes nodes using Galera for high-availability.
 It is also replicated to a [standalone MariaDB instance(/mariadb-standalone)], should the Galera cluster go down.
 For even more resilience, the databases are replicated to a Docker-based MariaDB instance running on the NAS as well as a remote MariaDB instance running in Oracle Cloud.

-This uses the [MariaDB Operator](https://github.com/mariadb-operator/mariadb-operator) instead of the original, less-resilient Bitnami MariaDB Helm chart.
+This uses the [MariaDB Operator](https://github.com/mariadb-operator/mariadb-operator) instead of the original, more manual Bitnami MariaDB Helm chart.
+Information about that deployment can be found [here](/mariadb)

 # Initial build from backup (no databases on nodes)
 Use this method if there isn't an available local database source on the nodes.
 This is likely only occuring during a new cluster build.
 We can recover from backup, which requires a backup exists in the NAS on /share/backup/mariadb